 While it is keen to hold onto a "Canadian warmth", Head of School Peter Corcoran explains that,

 "We're a true expat school, When you walk in our hallways reflect, there's no one nationality that dominates our school."

 Students wear a casual uniform that's really practical and comfortable, and ideal for Singapore's climate.
 The academic year runs from August to June.

-The school’s 2017 results for IBDP students show a pass rate of 97% and an average score of 33, which is higher than the global average of 30.
-The school admits that this was an "off year" as it was a drop from the previous year's score of 36, but it was also a "celebration of individual successes".
+The school’s 2019 results for IBDP show an average score of 34, which is higher than the global average of 29.62.
 Students have been accepted at universities in the US, Canada, the UK, as well as Australia, Europe and Asia.

 The Lakeside campus, which has 2,100 students, is the newer, bigger brother of the two CIS schools.
 It has classrooms connected to learning pods, sporting, outdoor and playground facilities, as well as a performing and fine arts centre, 500-seat theatre, Olympic-sized swimming pool and a two-storey library.
 There’s also a brand new Outdoor Discovery Centre that must be the envy of its competitors.
 CIS has been granted a 27-year lease at Lakeside by the Economic Development Board,which controls all land that can be zoned for international school use, so parents can be reassured that the school is here for the long-term.

 As the name suggests it is next to a lake, and is also within walking distance of an MRT station.
 The school also offers a bus service.

 Meals are delivered to early years students, while primary and secondary students can purchase food at the large canteen using their access card.
 There's also a Red Dot cafe on campus, which is popular with students and parents alike